 By default all realizations are saved to file.
-A trailing text, nnnn, where nnnn is the realization number, is added to the file name.
+A trailing text, \nnnn, where nnnn is the realization number, is added to the file name.
 File names could look like:

-d_TopA_0001.rxb, d_TopA_0002.rxb,..., d_TopA_9999.rxb trap_TopA_0001.rxb, trap_TopA_0002.rxb,..., trap_TopA_9999.rxb v_MSL-to-TopA_0001.rxb, v_MSL-to-TopA_0002.rxb,..., v_MSL-to-TopA_9999.rxb
+''' d_TopA_0001.rxb, d_TopA_0002.rxb,..., d_TopA_9999.rxb trap_TopA_0001.rxb, trap_TopA_0002.rxb,..., trap_TopA_9999.rxb v_MSL-to-TopA_0001.rxb, v_MSL-to-TopA_0002.rxb,..., v_MSL-to-TopA_9999.rxb '''

 Additional digits will be added for realizations beyond realization number 9999.
-For instance: d_TopA_10001.rxb.
+For instance: d\TopA\10001.rxb.
 The realization number is only added if <number-of-realizations> is more than one.
 Suppressing writing of individual realizations is possible using <write-realization-maps>.

 Stochastic simulation of multiple realizations trigger the construction of empirical mean (average) maps and empirical uncertainty (SD) maps if output for the respective maps are requested.
 These maps are only made if <number-of-realizations> is more than one.
 These maps are updated and written to file for every finished realization.
-The mean and uncertainty maps get the trailing texts mean and SD in their file names.
+The mean and uncertainty maps get the trailing texts \mean and \SD in their file names.
 File names could look like:

-^{1.} The reason for using the dash in the file names is that the LATEX typesetting system used for this manual makes it utterly complicated to generate cross-links in the document containing the underscore.
+1. The reason for using the dash in the file names is that the LATEX typesetting system used for this manual makes it utterly complicated to generate cross-links in the document containing the underscore.

+'''

+d_TopA_mean.rxb,

+d_TopA_SD.rxb

+trap_TopA_mean.rxb,

+trap_TopA_SD.rxb

-d_TopA_mean.rxb, d_TopA_SD.rxb trap_TopA_mean.rxb, trap_TopA_SD.rxb v_MSL-to-TopA_mean.rxb, v_MSL-to-TopA_SD.rxb t_TopA-to-TopB_mean.rxb, t_TopA-to-TopB_SD.rxb, t_TopA-to-TopB_min.rxb, t_TopA-to-TopB_max.rxb.
+v_MSL-to-TopA_mean.rxb, v_MSL-to-TopA_SD.rxb

+'''

-For intervals, interval trends, interval velocity and interval velocity trends additional minimum and maximum thickness and velocity maps are generated.
-These have trailing texts min and max.
+For intervals, interval trends, interval velocity and interval velocity trends additional minimum NEW in 7.0 and maximum thickness and velocity maps are generated.
+These have trailing texts \min and \max.
 File names could look like: